cloudfoundry/community/toc/rfc/rfc-0007-repository-ownership.md

 ### Ownership changes

-A change to repository ownership is a change to the partition of the set of repositories in the `cloudfoundry` organization.
+A change to repository ownership is a change to the partition of the set of repositories in CFF Managed Github Organization.
 For a single repository, the possible changes are the addition of a new repository to the one of the subsets in the partition, the transfer of an existing repository from one subset to another, or the removal of a repository from a subset.

-Addition of a repository to the partition corresponds either to creating a new repository or transferring an existing repository from another GitHub organization.
+Addition of a repository to the partition corresponds either to creating a new repository, transferring an existing repository from another GitHub organization, or adding an additional Github Organization to the list of CFF Managed Github Organizations.

-Removal of a repository corresponds either to transferring it to another GitHub organization or to deleting the repository entirely, neither of which should be undertaken lightly.
+Removal of a repository corresponds either to transferring it to a non-CFF Managed GitHub Organization or to deleting the repository entirely, neither of which should be undertaken lightly.
 The CF community SHOULD ensure that either of these cases receives thorough consideration and scrutiny before proceeding.

 Proposed changes to repository ownership SHOULD be submitted for consideration as a pull request on the [Cloud Foundry community